Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 # 4
 # 9
 # 16
+# 5
+# 34
 ```

 The function squared can be used both during compile-time and runtime.
 The alias in line 1 takes care that the calculation is done at compile-time.
-It returns a pointer with pre-calculated values during compilation and using it at runtime.
+It returns a pointer with pre-calculated values during compilation and makes it usable at runtime.
 If we comment this line and uncomment line 2, precalculated is computed at runtime.
+The same reasoning applies for line 1B.
+In line 1C, we use an alias in order to use the ord function efficiently (it doesn't have to run at run-time anymore).

+Not every function can be run at compile-time however.
+In order to be able to do that, the function must be:
+* a fn type function
+* the function must be a *pure function*.
+Such functions have no side effects.
+That is, the functions must use only the arguments passed to it and must not change any variables or state outside of the function body.

 A parameter enclosed in [] is a compile-time (or static) value (1).
 An argument enclosed in () is a run-time (or dynamic) value (2).